PRRanavvv/PRRanavvv/README.md

 **Aspiring AI & ML Engineer | Full-Stack Developer | FinTech Enthusiast**

-I'm passionate about the intersection of **Artificial Intelligence and Finance**, aspiring to become a **Quantitative Researcher**.
+I'm passionate about the fusion of **Artificial Intelligence with Finance & Medical**, aspiring to become a **Quantitative Researcher**.
 Currently pursuing BTech in CSE (AI/ML) at Manipal University Jaipur.

 ## 💼 What I'm Working On